raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_1_top.md

 Internally, a strategy is characterized by three things :
 - a target instrument that it will buy or sell.
+- a currency, in which this instrument is traded.
 - a detector, which reads historical data from the past and present and detects certain conditions (ex : an increase of more than X% in a given stock price).
 Upon detection, it makes a prediction on the future return on investment that buying the target instrument now will generate.
 - trading parameters, which upon detection, describe the process of buying the target instrument, and monitoring its price evolution in order to detect when it should be sold.